alliallfrey/vm-gamestream/vm-gamestream-buildsteps.md

 - Disable Monitors with locations other than 'on NVIDIA Tesla M60'
 - Install Virtual Audio Cable (unzipped in folder)
 - Install Parsec
-- Select 'Run Parsec when my computer starts' from Parsec task tray item (log in first)
+- Select 'Run Parsec when my computer starts' from Parsec task tray item (20190921: If this option can't be selected, use 'Task Scheduler' to start parsecd)
-- Remove Ctrl + Alt + Del requirement for login (Local Security Policy -> Local Policies -> Security Options -> Interactive Logon: Do not require CTRL + ALT + DEL)
+- Remove Ctrl + Alt + Del requirement for login (Start -> Local Security Policy -> Local Policies -> Security Options -> Interactive Logon: Do not require CTRL + ALT + DEL)

 ## Optional Steps